tombye/conference_notes/web_we_want_sept_2014/web_we_want.md

 - Facebook has a version in Africa that works on dumb phone
 - Twitter is looking at enabling people to do sms-to-tweet

-This is a good article about it: http://news.bbc.co.uk/1/hi/programmes/click_online/9759485.stm
+This is a good report on it: http://news.bbc.co.uk/1/hi/programmes/click_online/9759485.stm

 # The myth of the digital native